SelfLender/react-native-biometrics/README.md

 **NOTE: No biometric prompt is displayed in iOS simulators when attempting to retrieve keys for signature generation, it only occurs on actual devices.**

+> `allowDeviceCredentials` is not supported for data encryption.

 __Options Object__

 | Parameter | Type | Description | iOS | Android |